 Safety continues to be a major concern about the shuttle.
 Because the shuttle is likely to be the primary means of human access to space for several more years, continued efforts to maintain safe shuttle operations are essential.
 The aging of the shuttle systems and workforce are likely to make this task increasingly difficult.
-The House approved the full request for the shuttle for FY2001.
-The Senate bill does not provide a specific recommendation for the shuttle, but the accompanying report (S.Rept.
-106-410) did note support of NASA's efforts to upgrade and improve safety.
+In the final bill, Congress provided the full, adjusted request for the shuttle.
+NASA has asked for authority to transfer \$40 million from Shuttle reserves and commercialization activities to the Mars 2003 Lander project.
+Both the House and Senate appropriations reports contained language supporting the Shuttle upgrades.